Close

 According to Rick Lavoie, M.A., M.Ed, “70 percent of children with learning disabilities report having major difficulty with peers when only 15 percent of non-disabled students experience major difficulty.”

-Unfortunately, learning disabilities cause social rejection—even if the child is in a specialized academic program and doing well, their relationships can still suffer.
+Unfortunately, learning disabilities cause social rejection and friendship issues—even if the child is in a specialized academic program and doing well, their relationships can still suffer.
 This is particularly true for children and children’s friends who rely on interactions and the approval of others for motivation.

 As a parent, it’s crucial to identify this issue and help teachers facilitate a more collaborative environment with collective, positive rewards instead of collective, negative punishment.